 This approach of adulterating their so called diligently procured and expertly roasted coffees sits at the opposite end of the spectrum to the approach adopted by Coaltown Coffee and indeed the rest of the specialty coffee industry.
 So why is this?

-A prerequisite for the large coffee chains is primarily large volumes of coffee that tastes consistent year in year out.
+A prerequisite for the large coffee chains is primarily large volumes of coffee that tastes consistent year in, year out.
 They do not want to pay higher prices for coffees that have character and identity.
 They do not want interesting coffees that are available in small lots.
 The larger coffee chains consume tens of thousands of tonnes of coffee per annum.
-The economics of the coffee chain world is powered by market driven pricing, high volume and mediocre quality, whereas in speciality coffee we are focused on lower volume, high quality and directly traded.
+The economics of the coffee chain world is powered by market driven pricing, high volume and mediocre quality, whereas in speciality coffee, we are focussed on lower volume, high quality and directly traded.

-So, this might sound like a bit of a rant on the big chains, but how does all this effect the sugar content in my morning cappuccino?
+So, this might sound like a bit of a rant on the big chains, but how does all this affect the sugar content in my morning cappuccino?